mavillez/Oblivion/docs/source/scripts.rst

 where vasp_std and vasp_ncl denote the standard and non-collinear (including spin-orbit, etc.) versions, respectively.

-If VASP is compiled also with HDF5 then the script must also include ``module load HDF5/1.12.1``.
+If VASP is compiled with HDF5 then the script must also include ``module load HDF5/1.12.1``.

 Using VASP compiled against Intel compilers requires the use of all cores in a socket for the solution to converge.